It’s worth waking up at 4:00 a.m. to go hot air ballooning in Cappadocia.

 The pilots must all have both a private pilot’s licence and a commercial pilot’s licence.

 The pilots with Royal Balloon, for example, have accumulated more than 15,000 flight hours and flown more than 200,000 passengers.
 The company uses British-made balloons.
+(See here if you’d like to book a Royal Balloon tour.)

 The risk of an accident occuring is very small.